ImFropZ/OOAD-Assignment/server/README.md

 :warning: **NOTE** :

-- You can make the categories have multiple value by seperate it by comma(,)
+- You can make the categories have multiple values by separating them by commas (,)

 ### ProductCreated